- About this Document

 Total Bandwidth of Server <=> Leaf Links | 12.8 |

-The bandwidth between the servers and the leaf nodes is now 12.8 Tbps per stripe, while the bandwidth available between the leaf and spine nodes is also 12.8 Tbps per stripe (as shown in table 2 before).
+The bandwidth between the servers and the leaf nodes is now 12.8 Tbps per stripe, while the bandwidth available between the leaf and spine nodes is also 12.8 Tbps per stripe (as shown in table above).
 This means that the fabric has enough capacity to process all traffic between the GPUs even when this traffic was 100% inter-stripe, but now there is no extra capacity to accommodate additional servers.
-The subscription factor in this case is 1:1 (no subscription).
+The subscription factor in this case is 1:1 (no over subscription).

 To run oversubscription testing, we disabled some of the interfaces between the leaf and spines to reduce the available bandwidth as shown in the example in Figure 8: